Network type comparison, HMO vs PPO vs EPO

 Consider a year with two primary care visits and one specialist visit.
 Under an HMO, you may need a referral for the specialist but pay a $30 copay for primary care and a $50 copay for the specialist.
 Under a PPO plan, you may skip the referral and pay similar copays, but the PPO premium is $100 higher per month.

 Consider a scenario in which you require several specialist visits and a planned outpatient procedure.
 Under an HMO plan, you must first see your primary care provider for a referral before seeing a specialist.
-You are also limited to a narrower in-netowrk provider list.
+You are also limited to a narrower in-network provider list.
 If your preferred specialist or hospital is out-of-network, the visit may not be covered.
-Under a PPO, you can usually see specialists directly without referrals and you may have broader in-network options.
+Under a PPO, you can usually see specialists directly without referrals and may have broader in-network options.
 However, that flexibility often comes with higher premiums.
-The PPO trades higher premiums for convenience and broader access.

 Compare plans with your numbers

 Use the Health Plan Compare calculator to compare plans side by side.
 Enter premiums, deductible, copay, coinsurance percentAfter you reach your deductible, this is the percent of each bill you pay while insurance pays the remainder., and out of pocket maxThe most you pay for covered medical bills in a year.
 After this, insurance pays 100% of covered costs., then compare total annual cost across scenarios.
-If you are considering different network types, model a scenario where you stay in network, and a scenario where you have one out of network event, to understand risk.
+If you are considering different network types, model a scenario where you stay in network and a scenario where you have one out-of-network event, to understand the cost risk.

 FAQ